Rating based on our Genomelink review

 - Genomelink reviews on Trustpilot have an average score of 4.5 stars.

 - Receive the first 25 traits analysis for free.

 - Scientific data and resources provided for each trait.

-- Reports limited to “fun facts”.
+- Reports limited to “fun facts” according to many

 In this final part of our Genomelink review, we will compare Genomelink with Nebula Genomics and other DNA testing companies.

 If you have received DNA genotyping through Ancestry or 23andMe, you can upload your genetic sequencing results to Nebula Genomics.
 You will then receive an expanded genetic report for free!
 While Genomelink reports are limited to your raw DNA data, Nebula uses statistical models to expand your DNA data.
 Therefore, our Nebula Research Library provides users with much more information than Genomelink.